Last Updated: March 8, 2021

 The SDLC waterfall is a very structured approach.
 It works well when:

 - the requirements and activities are well-defined and understood

 - the support team is available and you estimate a short-term project

 The downside of the method is related to its lack of flexibility.
 You can’t implement newly-emerging requirements along the way.
 Since there’s no tangible product produced until late in the development process, the risk and uncertainty is high.
 It could turn out to be a very expensive approach, should you decide to modify the project’s requirements or scope on the fly.

-This method is based on the notion that a software can be build through a sequence of repetitive cycles.
+This method is based on the notion that software can be built through a sequence of repetitive cycles.
 It starts with a simple set of requirements.
 At each round, the engineers learn from the behavior of earlier versions of the software and are able to enhance its functionality.

 The biggest advantage of this approach is that a working prototype of the software gets produced after each cycle is completed.
 This makes it easier to implement changes, to identify risks.
 The SDLC testing is relatively easier when performed at each iteration.

 The disadvantages of the iterative model of software development come down to resources and cost.
 Raising the number of iterations consumes more resources.
 The project completion deadline is undetermined, and so is the risk.
 Therefore, for this method to work, it needs highly skilled experts performing the risk analysis.